i2p/i2p.firefox/README.md

 launch Firefox on Windows.

-When generating a Windows build it's important to make sure that the licenses for all the bundled softare is included.
+When generating a Windows build it's important to make sure that the licenses for all the bundled softare are included.
 This should happen automatically.
 When bundling software, describe the terms and where they are applied in the `LICENSE.index`, then add the full license to the `licenses` directory.
 Then, add the full license to the `cat`